 It was considered that these disadvantages were canceled out by the theoretical advantage that PRK was safer for those who are more likely to be stuck in the eye — for instance, those involved in law enforcement, military, or contact sports.
 However, even with standard LASIK, the risk of eyeball rupture is still very low, so there is probably no significant advantage with PRK.
 Additionally, LASIK is a better option than PRK for correcting more severe nearsightedness (myopia).

-- Laser-assisted subepithelial keratectomy (LASEK).
-LASEK is no different from LASIK surgery, but the flap is made by using a special cutting device (microkeratome) and exposing the cornea to ethanol.
+3. Laser-Assisted Subepithelial Keratectomy (LASEK): LASEK is no different from LASIK surgery, but the flap is made by using a special cutting device (microkeratome) and exposing the cornea to ethanol.
 The procedure lets the surgeon remove less of the cornea, making it a good option for those who have thin corneas.
 LASEK does not have any considerable advantages over LASIK for individuals at greater risk of eye injuries.

-- Small-incision lenticule extraction (SMILE).
-This is a more contemporary type of refractive surgery that allows the eye surgeon to reshape the cornea.
+5. Small-Incision Lenticule Extraction (SMILE): This is a more contemporary type of refractive surgery that allows the eye surgeon to reshape the cornea.
 To do this, the surgeon uses a laser to make a lens-shaped bit of tissue known as the lenticule which is located below the cornea surface.
 When the lenticule has been used to reshape the cornea, it is then removed through a very small incision.

 Younger people with high levels of nearsightedness that cannot be properly treated with corrective lenses may be offered intraocular lenses.
 However, these are not a typical options for most people.

-- Bioptics.
-Bioptics uses one or more techniques, such as intraocular lenses and LASIK, to treat nearsightedness or farsightedness.
+7. Bioptics: Bioptics uses one or more techniques, such as intraocular lenses and LASIK, to treat nearsightedness or farsightedness.

 If you want to discover more about LASIK procedures, contact Excel Laser Vision Institute at (310) 905-8622.
 A member from our dedicated team will be happy to answer all your questions about the type of refractive surgery that is best suited for you!

-Doctor Moosa, a LASIK Orange County eye surgeon explains to us that LASIK eye surgery can help you deal with various visual issues, such as farsightedness, nearsightedness, astigmatism, and other conditions.
+Dr. Ferzaad Moosa, a LASIK Orange County eye surgeon explains to us that LASIK eye surgery can help you deal with various visual issues, such as farsightedness, nearsightedness, astigmatism, and other conditions.
 For the most part, patients who do not have any serious eye or health issues are eligible for LASIK eye surgery.
 Nonetheless, you should always check with your LASIK eye surgeon before booking your LASIK procedure.

-Drink A Lot Of Water Before The Procedure
+Drink a Lot of Water Before the Procedure

 Prior to any procedure, you should drink more water unless you were told otherwise by your physician.
 However, with LASIK you are doing good when you increase your water intake.
 Boosting your water intake will help you keep hydrated and encourage the healing process after your procedure.

 A typical side effect of LASIK eye surgery is temporary dry eye.
 Therefore, drinking more water is an easy way to help keep your eyes lubricated.
 If you have already booked your LASIK procedure, it’s time to start getting hydrated.
-Set your sight’s on at least 8 eight-ounce glasses per day.
+Set your sights on at least 8 eight-ounce glasses per day.
 It sounds like a lot but that is the ideal minimum amount you should be drinking to keep hydrated.

 Stop Wearing Contact Lenses

-Before you have your LASIK procedure, your Orange County LASIK eye surgeon will instruct you to stop wearing contact lenses for at least a week for soft contacts and one month for hard contacts.
+Before you have your LASIK procedure, your eye surgeon will instruct you to stop wearing contact lenses for at least a week for soft contacts and one month for hard contacts.
 The reason being is that wearing contacts can change the shape of your cornea and influence the results of your LASIK procedure.